Understanding Your Financial Aid Notice

 Special Note for Dean's Tuition Grant Recipients

 If you applied for need-based grant assistance, your award includes the tentative amount of Dean’s Tuition Grant for which you are eligible, if any.
 Unfortunately, only a small percentage of grant applicants are awarded grant assistance.
-If you have been awarded this type of assistance, remember to submit copies of your and your parents’ 2019 signed FEDERAL ONLY tax returns and W-2s, IRS non-filing letter or foreign tax documents with translation to the Office of Financial Aid within the Blue Loan Certification Request Application.
-(If you wish to decline this or any other pre-accepted type of aid within your award, please contact the Financial Aid Office.
+If you have been awarded this type of assistance, remember to submit copies of your and your parents’ 2020 signed FEDERAL ONLY tax returns and W-2s, IRS non-filing letter or foreign tax documents with translation to the Office of Financial Aid within your Blue Loan Certification Request Application (available on June 1st.
+If you wish to decline this or any other pre-accepted type of aid within your award, please contact the Financial Aid Office.

 A Note Regarding FAFSA Verification